craigmckeachie/a11_upgrade_manual/README.md

 7. Shut down the web server Ctrl+C.

-## Step 1: Generate New Angular Project
+## Lab 1: Generate New Angular Project

 1. Open a command-prompt or terminal in the `working` directory.
 1. Run the command